 “It is right,” was all she said.

 We talked after the wedding.
-Bashayeva stated she meant to attend college and was already running on starting her very own small commercial enterprise: She wanted to come to be a marriage planner.
+Bashayeva stated she meant to attend college and was already running on starting her very own small commercial enterprise: She wanted to be a marriage planner.